DeutscheAktuarvereinigung/.github/profile/README.md

 # Working group results

+- [Avoidance of Discrimination and Bias in Modeling](https://github.com/DeutscheAktuarvereinigung/WorkingGroup_Bias_Discrimination_Notebooks/) Notebooks with tools to assess fairness or improve it
 - [eXplainableAI](https://github.com/DeutscheAktuarvereinigung/WorkingGroup_eXplainableAI_Notebooks)  Notebooks with toy examples, reimplementations, simulation studies and SCR use case
 - [Big Data in Life insurance](https://github.com/DeutscheAktuarvereinigung/Deriving-NHANES-data-set-CDC-for-mortality-analysis) (with the Life section) script to create a data set for mortality analysis from the NHANES data set